 The court concluded MP had a duty to ensure Varig preserved ESI because it was Varig’s sole shareholder, selected Varig’s board of directors, and because MP closely monitored Varig’s business operations.
 The case ultimately ended up before New York’s highest court which agreed that MP possessed sufficient control over Varig obligating it to ensure the subsidiary preserved the electronic evidence.
 Pegasus Aviation Inc. v.
 Varig Logistica, 26 NY 3d 543 (2015).

 Duty Found: Parent Company Puts Information On Different Subsidiary’s Servers

 The sale of a subsidiary might also present parent companies with tricky ESI preservation issues.
 In ILWU-PMA Welfare Plan Bd. of Trs. v.
 Connecticut Gen. Life.
 Ins.
 Co., No. C 15-02965 WHA (N.D.
 Cal.
 Jan.
-24, 2017), a union affiliated health plan sued a claims processing company and its parent for not seeking appropriate discounts on the health insurance claims the company processed.
+24, 2017), a union health plan sued a claims processing company and its parent for not seeking appropriate discounts on the health insurance claims the company processed.

 The court determined that even with an agreement with the buyer to preserve the information, neither the subsidiary nor its parent took reasonable steps to preserve the information despite knowing a lawsuit was likely.
 The court further concluded that spoliation sanctions were likely appropriate.